5 Mistakes Hunters Make When Using a Deer Decoy

 Based on the time of year and scouting information, try to determine what is motivating buck behavior and use the proper decoy setup to cater to his interests.
 Usually, he is looking to feed near other deer, dominate other bucks, socialize or mate.
 If he's looking to feed near another deer, set up a feeding doe decoy.
 If he's aggressive and ready to dominate other bucks, get him riled up with a young buck decoy.
 And if he's looking to mate, entice him in with an estrus doe decoy.

-Using scents and calls can add realism to your deer decoy setup.
-Using the wrong scents or calls can sabotage your efforts.
+Using scents and calls can add realism to your decoy setup, but when used wrongly can sabotage your efforts.
 Just like a deer spooks when he keeps hearing a call, but doesn’t see a decoy, he may become suspicious if your decoy doesn’t have some scent or vocalizations accompanying it.

-Add proper scents and calls to your setup.
 You don’t have to overdo it, but mixing in a bleat when using a doe decoy or a grunt with a buck decoy can sell your strategy to apprehensive bucks.
 A little Tinks wouldn’t hurt during the rut.
 And of course always make sure that it is free of human odor.

 We hope these decoying tips shorten the learning curve and give you confidence to use deer decoys this season.
 There’s no better feeling when you set the perfect decoy scene and have big bucks come charging in to investigate.